Ticks in Cats - Not Only Unpleasant for Cats, But Also Carry Diseases

 How to prevent a tick infestation:

 - Outdoor cats should be given a preventive treatment with a spot-on product to protect against ticks.
 These products are applied between the shoulder blades or on the nape of the neck, so in places where it cannot be licked off.
-Such a treatment lasts about a month.
+This treatment lasts about a month.

 - Sprays with essential oils are chemical-free and confuse the parasite’s sense of smell, but have only limited use with cats.